 - Unclean stamps gather dust and dirt.

-There are different ways of cleaning stamps, and individual stampers will have their own preferred method.
+There are different ways to clean stamps, and individual stampers will have their own preferred method.

 There are special stamp cleaners available and these can be purchased through rubber stamp suppliers and craft stores.

-Stamp cleaners are typically sold in a bottle and are designed either to be poured into a vessel to clean the stamps or have an integral cleaning pad built into the bottle.
+Stamp cleaners are typically sold in a bottle.
+They are either poured into a vessel to clean the stamps, or they are used in an integral cleaning pad built into the bottle.

 Soap and Water

-Most standard inks can be washed off using normal soapy water (dish washing detergent is fine).
-An old tooth brush is ideal for washing off any inks that are clinging to the stamps.
+Most standard inks can be washed off using normal soapy water (dishwashing detergent is fine).
+An old toothbrush is ideal for whisking off any ink that's clinging to the stamps.

-- Do not soak wooden stamps, this may damage the stamp
+- Do not soak wooden stamps since this may damage the stamp.

-- Tap the stamp after use on waste paper to remove any surface ink, this aids the cleaning of the stamp
+- Tap the stamp after each use on waste paper to remove any surface ink; this aids the cleaning of the stamp.

-- Avoid any cleaning products that include alcohol, this can cause the rubber to dry out and damage the stamp
+- Avoid any cleaning products that include alcohol, which can cause the rubber to dry out and can damage the stamp.

-- Check the manufactures information for any special cleaning instructions
+- Check the manufacturer's information for any special cleaning instructions.

-Note: There is a difference between clean stamps and stained stamps.
-Some stamps become stained after a time, however are perfectly clean.
+Note that there is a difference between clean stamps and stained stamps.
+Some stamps become stained after a time but are perfectly clean.
 Do not try to scrub stained stamps clean as this might damage the surface of the stamp.